junlinchen12138/cse15l-lab-reports1/lab-report-1-week-2.md

 # lab 1 report - Junlin Chen
 # *how to log into a course-specific account on ieng6*
-## 1.
+## 1.Visual Studio Code
 ![Image](lab245.PNG)
 * go to the website https://code.visualstudio.com/ to download the VS code.
-## 2.
+## 2.Remotely Connecting
 ![Image](lab2323.PNG)
-* First, you should download OpenSSH to your computer using the link https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse and follow the instruction.
+* First, you should download OpenSSH to your computer using the [link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) and follow the instruction.
-* Then using this link https://sdacs.ucsd.edu/~icc/index.php to found your account for CSE15L
+* Then using this link [link](https://sdacs.ucsd.edu/~icc/index.php) to found your account for CSE15L
 * Next open the VScode, in the terminal, type in `$ ssh cs15lwi22zz@ieng6.ucsd.edu` (you should replace it by your own account) and enter your password.
-## 3.
+## 3. Run Some Commands
 ![Image](lab678.PNG)
 * try to run these command and to see what happened.
 * ## `cd ~`